TokiLoshi/stackjourneyjs/README.md

 ## How to run this application
  * Use this current version to check it out.
 View the deployed heroku site [here](https://stackjourneyjs-5cb7b83591cd.herokuapp.com/)
 * Create your own version.
 Fork this project and `npm install` the requirements.
 Visit [Sheet DB](https://sheetdb.io/) to set up your own API.
 Create a users tab and a questions tab.
 In the questions tab, ensure your columns are: username, password.
-In your questions tab, enter the following columns: username, category, difficulty, public, lastScore	totalScore, question, option1, option2, option3, option4, correctAnswer, answered, weighting, notes
+In your questions tab, enter the following columns: username, category, difficulty, public, lastScore	totalScore, question, option1, option2, option3, option4, correctAnswer, answered, weighting, notes.
+Add your env variables for your sheet API and your SESSION_SECRET.

 ## Photo Credits
 * Photo by Alina Autumn [from Pexels:](https://www.pexels.com/photo/goats-on-a-grass-field-11512740/)